mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 ----------------

 - It is now possible to overplot bin data from the matrix workspace view.
-- A new facility named "NONE" is the default facility now
+- A new facility named "NONE" is the default facility now, and user has to select their choice of facility and instrument for the first time, including ISIS

 Bugfixes
 --------